ruby-processing/PiCrate/docs/_live/pry/pry.md

 ```bash
 jpry
 ```
+The easiest way to start is to created a template sketch eg `picrate -c fred 200 200`

 For live editing with vim (there is is an emacs alternative see [pry wiki][prywiki])

 You should also create or edit `~/.pryrc` to set the live editor